 Two of my favorite stops along the way are Nairn Falls and the tiny Joffre Lakes Provincial Park.
 If you leave Whistler early you can plan a stop at either for a quick hike.
 You’ll be driving back the same way, so if you don’t have time to stop here on the way up, you can do so at the end of your road trip.

-Vernon, Kelowna and Penticton are all cities in the Okanagan and boast many of the same attributes.
-They all lie on the shore of the Okanagan Lake and each have their own wineries and vineyards.
-It's a very relaxing place when you venture out away from the city centres, life moves slowly and it's a nice chance to relax after exploring Whistler.
+It’s a very relaxing place when you venture out away from the city centers, life moves slowly and it’s a nice chance to relax after exploring Whistler.
 Spoil yourself and book a tour around some vineyards.
 You can also stock up on wine and fresh fruit for the rest of your road trip!

 Accommodation in Vernon (Night 3)

 Your next destination after the Okanagan will be Revelstoke with a break in between for a soak in the hot springs.
 You will take 97 North first then Highway 6 East towards Nakusp.

 It’s a stunning drive through hilly meadows.
 You can start to feel the earth around you getting bigger, rougher, and more jagged.
 This whole area has been created by the force of nature.
 One of them is the intense geothermal activity happening underground.

 When driving from the Okanagan Valley to Revelstoke you should stop at the Halcyon Hot Springs or Nakusp Hot Springs for a chance to soak in the mineral-rich water.
 Nothing defines a “holiday” better than relaxing in a geothermal pool while gazing at the beautiful views ahead.
 Wouldn’t you agree?